How to cause rain and thunderstorms. Conspiracies to control weather phenomena. To stop the rain and bad weather

 Read also:

 Since ancient times, man has depended on rain.
-Even in our time, when there is no danger that crops will perish without heavenly moisture, we are even afraid to think that summer will pass without rain.
-So do not be surprised that different peoples have come up with strange and exotic rites for calling rain.
+Even in our time, when there is no danger that the harvest will perish without heavenly moisture, we are even scared to think that summer will pass without rain.
+So don't be surprised that different peoples came up with strange and exotic rituals for calling rain.

-In the old days, when there was a need for rain in the villages near Tartu, usually three men climbed the tall fir trees in the sacred grove.
-One of them, in imitation of thunder, beat with a hammer on a cauldron or a small barrel; the second, in imitation of lightning, struck sparks from burning brands, and the third - he was called the "rainmaker" - sprayed water from the vessel in all directions with the help of a bunch of branches.
+In the old days, when the villages around Tartu needed rain, three men would climb the tall spruce trees in the sacred grove.
+One of them, in imitation of thunder, hit a pot or small barrel with a hammer; the second, in imitation of lightning, struck sparks from burning brands, and the third - he was called the “rainmaker” - sprayed water from a vessel in all directions using a bunch of branches.

-On the island of Java, when rain was needed, two men began to whip each other with flexible rods and continued this until blood began to flow from their backs: flowing blood Symbolized the rain, which now, as it was supposed, was bound to fall on the ground .
+On the island of Java, when rain was needed, two men began to whip each other with flexible rods and continued this until blood began to flow from their backs: the flowing blood symbolized the rain, which was now expected to spill onto the ground .

-The people of the Egghiu tribe, in one of the regions of Abyssinia, each January entered into bloody battles - with each other, village against village - to make rain, which lasted for a whole week.
-Later Emperor Menelik forbade this custom.
-This prohibition aroused the indignation of the people when there was a lack of rain.
+The people of the Egghiu tribe, in one of the regions of Abyssinia, in order to cause rain, every time in January entered into bloody fights - with each other, village with village - which lasted for a whole week.
+Emperor Menelik later banned this custom.
+This ban caused indignation among the people when there was a shortage of rain.
 The emperor was forced to give in and allowed the bloody battles to resume, but only for two days a year.

-I looked at the sky and could not believe my eyes: the whitish haze barely noticeable in the evening turned into a gray veil, which thickened and grew heavier every minute.
-And the conjurer kept urging and urging the tom-toms, machine-gun bursts whipping through the clouds.
-And the sky could not stand such a cruel execution: from the low-hanging clouds, the long-awaited rain finally poured down.
+I looked at the sky and couldn’t believe my eyes: the whitish haze, barely noticeable in the evening, turned into a gray veil, which thickened and became heavier every minute.
+And the exorcist kept pushing and pushing the tom-toms, which lashed the clouds with machine-gun bursts.
+And the sky could not withstand such a cruel execution: the long-awaited rain finally poured from the low-hanging clouds.”

-This is how the English traveler Hugo Chateris describes the magical ceremony of calling rain, which he observed in Guinea in the 50s of the last century.
-The same rites from time immemorial exist among many other peoples.
+So describes English traveler Hugo Chateris describes a magical ceremony for making rain, which he observed in the 50s of the last century in Guinea.
+The same rituals have existed among many other peoples since time immemorial.

-In August last year, in northern Nepal, where rice is traditionally grown, not a drop fell from the sky during the rainy season.
-There was something to be desperate about.
+Last August, in northern Nepal, where rice is traditionally grown, not a drop fell from the sky during the monsoon season.
+There was something to despair about.
 The peasants tried everything: prayers, offerings to the gods, special religious services - but the sky remained deaf to their calls.

 And then Nepalese women from the Kapilvastu region said that they know one ancient method that is used only as a last resort.

-After that, about fifty peasant women got up at sunrise and performed an extreme ritual of calling rain.
-They undressed, went out into the rice fields naked and began to utter only their spells.
-To the surprise of the journalists watching the spectacle, by the end of the day it really rained over the fields of Kapilvastu!
+After this, about fifty peasant women got up at sunrise and performed an extreme ritual of making rain.
+They undressed, went out into the rice fields naked and began to cast spells known only to them.
+To the surprise of the journalists watching the spectacle, by the end of the day it actually rained over the fields of Kapilvastu!

-One of the great "rain queens" in the Transvaal was Mujaji, an old woman even Rider Haggard had heard of.
-Many years after she was described in one of the writer's novels, General Smuts spoke of her as a woman who impressed him "with her strength of character and elusive imperious manner - a woman who really was a queen."
+One of the great "rain queens" of the Transvaal was Mujadji, an old woman whom even Rider Haggard had heard of.
+Many years after she was described in one of the writer's novels, General Smuts spoke of her as a woman who impressed him "by the strength of her character and subtle imperious manner - a woman who really was a queen."

-The practice of calling rain in the past existed in two forms.
-Church, as, for example, in Russia, when the procession and prayer for rain were used.
-And enchanting, when the rainmakers acted according to ancient pagan rites.
+The practice of making rain in the past existed in two forms.
+Church, as, for example, in Russia, when they used procession and prayer for rain.
+And sorcery, when rainmakers acted according to ancient pagan rituals.

-Pagan ways of calling RAIN, especially at the wells, were severely condemned by the church.
+Pagan methods of causing RAIN, especially rain at wells, were severely condemned by the church.

-Rite of rain - in many cultures, a ritual performed during a drought to bring rain.
+Rain making ritual - in many cultures, a ritual performed during drought to bring rain.
 Often accompanied by ritual dances and songs.

-In the magical rites of causing rain among the southern Slavs, ritual actions are performed by priestesses of the goddess (six girls aged 12 to 16 years) - dodolitsy.
-They decorate them with wreaths, pour water on them, bring them bread.
-At the same time, dodolits sing, turning to the goddess with a request to send rain.
-Dodola (character of South Slavic mythology, goddess of rain, wife of a thunderer)
+IN magical rites To induce rain among the Southern Slavs, ritual actions are performed by the priestesses of the goddess (six girls aged 12 to 16 years) - the Dodolitsy.
+They are decorated with wreaths, water is poured on them, and bread is offered to them.
+At the same time, the Dodolians sing, turning to the goddess with a request to send rain.
+Dodola (character of South Slavic mythology, goddess of rain, wife of the Thunderer)

-The Macedonians have preserved the rite of Dodola to this day, aimed at spelling rain.
+The Macedonians have preserved to this day the Dodola ritual, aimed at conjuring rain.
 The Macedonians sing songs that begin with a prayer for rain and then describe its fall.

-Paparuda (rum. paparuda) is a rite of calling rain of pagan origin in Romania, performed in spring and during severe drought.
-The name comes from the name of the Slavic goddess Perperuna (Dodola).
+Paparuda (Romanian: paparuda) is a rainmaking ritual of pagan origin in Romania, performed in the spring and during severe drought.
+The name comes from the name Slavic goddess Perperuny (Dodoly).

-During the ceremony, a girl in a skirt woven from vines and thin branches dances in the village streets, stopping at each house, and the owners pour water on her.
+During the ritual, a girl in a skirt woven from vines and thin branches dances on the village streets, stopping at each house, and the owners pour water on her.

 Paparuda

-Kaloyan (rum. caloian) is a rite of making rain in Romania, similar to paparuda.
-It was mainly practiced in Wallachia and among the Greek Aromanians.
+Kaloyan (Romanian: caloian) is a ritual of making rain in Romania, similar to paparuda.
+Mainly practiced in Wallachia and among the Greek Aromanians.

-Kaloyan was performed during a drought or during heavy rains.
-Young girls made several clay dolls, the main of which was the “Father of the Sun” doll or the “Rain Mother” doll, depending on the purpose of the ceremony.
+Kaloyan was performed during drought or when heavy rains.
+Young girls made several clay dolls, the main one of which was the “Father of the Sun” doll or the “Mother of Rain” doll, depending on the purpose of the ritual.
 This doll was decorated with flowers and buried according to traditional burial customs.

-In western Bulgaria and eastern Serbia, a special rite is known to be performed during a drought in order to cause RAIN: the girls sculpted a clay doll named Herman (a male figure up to 50 cm in size with an exaggerated phallus) and then, imitating a burial, buried the doll on the river bank or thrown into the water, wailing: “Oh.
-Herman, Herman, Herman died of drought for the sake of rain.
+In western Bulgaria and eastern Serbia, a special ritual is known, performed during drought in order to induce RAIN: girls sculpted a clay doll named Herman (a male figure up to 50 cm in size with a hypertrophied phallus) and then, imitating burial, buried the doll on the river bank or thrown into the water, wailing: “Oh.
+Herman, Herman, Herman died from drought for the sake of rain.”
 In such mourning rituals, tears were magically likened to RAIN.

-In the Zhytomyr region, people also poured water on each other, saying: “As water pours on you, so that rain pours on the ground.”
+In the Zhitomir region, people also poured water on each other, saying: “As water pours on you, so that the rain pours on the ground.”
 This was done by the river or by the well.
-Sometimes they poured water over persons who, according to popular beliefs, possessed special magical powers: a pregnant woman, symbolizing the earth, a shepherd, as capable of influencing the heavenly “herds” of clouds, a priest.
+Sometimes they doused people who, according to popular ideas, had a special magical power: a pregnant woman, symbolizing the earth, a shepherd, as capable of influencing the heavenly “flocks” of clouds, a priest.

-Often they went to abandoned springs, cleaned them, pouring water on each other, causing RAIN.
-Detours were made to the village, fields, prayers at the well or river.
+They often went to abandoned springs, cleaned them, pouring water on each other, causing RAIN.
+There were walks around the village, fields, and prayers at a well or river.

-In Polissia, poppy seeds were often poured into the well, money, salt, garlic, consecrated herbs, grains of wheat and rye, prosphora, etc. were thrown into the well, consecrated water was poured, all the water was scooped out of the well, etc. Sometimes clay pots were thrown into the well, and in many villages of Polesye it was believed that the pot should have been stolen from neighbors, foreigners or potters.
+In Polesie they often poured poppy into a well, threw money, salt, garlic, blessed herbs, grains of wheat and rye, prosphora, etc., poured blessed water, scooped up all the water from the well, etc. Sometimes clay pots were thrown into the well, and in many villages of Polesie it was believed that the pot should have been stolen - from neighbors, foreigners or potters.

-In the Gomel region they used to say: “If there is no rain, then we will steal a smooth coat of Jews somewhere and into a well - bang!
+In the Gomel region they said: “Since there is no rain, we’ll steal a Jewish smoothie somewhere and into a well - bang!
 And they also say it will rain.”
-This method turned out to be more effective when the ceremony was performed by a widow or when the pot was stolen from the widow.
+This method turned out to be more effective when the ritual was performed by a widow or when the pot was stolen from the widow.
 In the Chernihiv region, a pot of borscht was stolen from the oven and thrown into a well.
-The motif of borscht is typical for widespread children's songs about rain: Meni porridge, toby borscht, shchob ishov thick porridge”; "Go, go, to the plank, to the glazed miner."
-Sometimes the stolen pots were first smashed and then the potsherds were thrown into the well.
+The motif of borscht is characteristic of widespread children's songs about rain: “Doshchiku, doshchiku, I’m making it for the borscht.”
+Meni porridge, tobi borscht, shcheb ishov thick doshch”; “Go, go, plank, and water the potter.”
+Sometimes the stolen pots were first broken, and then the shards were thrown into the well.

-Another method of invoking RAIN, which was purely magical in nature, was the destruction of an anthill.
-The anthill was raked with a stick, just as they beat the water in the well; at the same time, the sprawling ants symbolized and magically evoked drops of RAIN.
-This method is known in Polissya and among the southern Slavs.
-The Serbs, raking the anthill, uttered a special spell: “How many ants, so many drops!”
+Another method of causing RAIN, which was of a purely magical nature, was the destruction of an anthill.
+The anthill was raked with a stick, just as they beat water in a well; at the same time, the spreading ants symbolized and magically caused drops of RAIN.
+This method is known in Polesie and among the southern Slavs.
+The Serbs, raking out an anthill, uttered a special spell: “As many ants, as many drops!”

-In Indian religious texts, an ancient rite of calling rain is given - a black animal had to be sacrificed.
+Indian religious texts describe an ancient ritual for bringing rain - a black animal had to be sacrificed.

-Hindu sadhu saints recite mantras and prayers during the Varuna Yajna ritual to please the rain god at Sankara Mattham in Mumbai, India, August 26, 2009.
-10 priests stand in water up to their necks for 4 hours and recite special prayers to bring rain.
+Hindu holy sadhus recite mantras and prayers during the Varuna Yajna ritual to please the rain god at Sankara Mattham in Mumbai, India, August 26, 2009.
+10 priests stand in water up to their necks for 4 hours and recite special prayers to bring about rain.

 Similar agricultural customs among the Indo-Aryans and Slavs http://www.arcticland.veles.lv/zarubin/1969/index.htm

-In Russia, the clouds are dispersed by Nikolai Ukolov, who lives in the Tambov village of Mordovo.
-Many locals are skeptical about his unusual ability to control natural phenomena.
+In Russia, Nikolai Ukolov, who lives in the Tambov village of Mordovo, disperses the clouds.
+To his unusual ability to control natural phenomena, many local residents are skeptical.
 However, if it starts to rain during a wedding or funeral, everyone runs to Nikolai for help.

-Nikolai calls himself a healer and a soothsayer.
-Unusual abilities in him were revealed twelve years ago, when he saw the Mother of God in a dream.
-“She had a baby in her arms and a pillar of red light behind her,” says Nikolai.
+Nikolai calls himself a healer and fortuneteller.
+His unusual abilities were revealed twelve years ago, when he saw the Mother of God in a dream.
+“She had a baby in her arms, and behind her was a pillar of red light,” says Nikolai.
 “I immediately realized that this dream was prophetic.”
-Since then, nature has become subservient to Ukolov.
+Since then, nature has become subject to Ukolov.

-Once the head of the district administration asked him to ensure good weather during the harvest, Nikolai kept his promise and received one and a half tons of grain and three bags of sugar for his work.
+One day the head of the district administration asked him to provide good weather During the harvest, Nikolai kept his promise and received one and a half tons of grain and three bags of sugar for his labors.

-The fall before last, Ukolov decided to test his strength in a large area.
-After Russian weather forecasters reported that warming was coming and the winter would be unusually warm, Nikolai decided to overtake the country with frost.
-“I just didn’t calculate a little,” the old man apologizes, “it was very cold” ...
+The fall before last, Ukolov decided to test his strength in a large space.
+After Russian weather forecasters reported that warming was coming and the winter would be unusually warm, Nikolai decided to bring frost to the country.
+“I just didn’t calculate it a little,” the old man apologizes, “it was very cold”...

-“During the years of the October Revolution, my grandmother found a glech with letters and a statuette of the god Perun, the patron saint of rain and thunderstorms, in the garden,” Lydia Stepanovna, a rain caster, tells reporters from the Ukrainian newspaper Donbass. - After that, she became a real master of the weather, she could cause snow almost by clapping her hands.
-Then she passed on her secrets to my aunt and to me.”
+“My grandmother was still in the years October revolution I found a gleam with writing and a figurine of the god Perun, the patron saint of rain and thunderstorms, in the garden,” rain whisperer Lydia Stepanovna tells reporters from the Ukrainian newspaper Donbass. - After that, she became a real weather master, she could cause snow almost by clapping her hands.
+Then she passed on her secrets to my aunt and me.”

 Rain spell ritual (shamanic).

-To call rain, such a rite is used.
-The ritual bowl with spring water must be placed under the open sky for the night.
+This ritual is used to call rain.
+The ritual bowl with spring water should be placed in the open air overnight.
 During the night, the water will be saturated with energy and acquire special properties.

-In the morning, you need to take the bowl in both hands, raise it above your head and say:
+The next morning, you need to take the cup in both hands, raise it above your head and say:

 Get closer to the moisture of the earth,